News News

 Member Researchers

 Under the management of the BBJ Management Committee, there is the Office of BioBank Japan, the Sample Bank (DNA and Serum), and the Genome and Clinical Information Database.
-The Sample Bank holds approximately 270,000 DNA and 200,000 serum samples, as well as DNA, plasma, and tumor tissues from cooperative banking, all stored strictly according to ISO protocols.
+The Sample Bank holds approximately 270,000 DNA and 200,000 serum samples, as well as DNA, plasma, and tumor tissues from collaborating banking, all stored strictly according to ISO protocols.
 Additionally, BBJ offers contract storage services for samples from external research institutions and companies.

 BBJ’s Biological Sample Storage Facilities